lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 rex call $WETH_ADDRESS "balanceOf(address)" 0x41F31fBf85a69c9F3a1635bBF8F602F6e78F3aDF
 ```

-You should have close to 1WETH minus the 0.3% fee.
+You should have close to 1 WETH minus the 0.3% fee.

 # Use the uniswap interface